 Common misconceptions are that trusts are only necessary for affluent individuals or that a trust’s only purpose is to avoid probate court.
-While trust planning may be applicable in those ways, trusts can also be used for asset protection planning for aging and disabled individuals.
+While this can be true, trusts can also be used for asset protection planning for aging and disabled individuals.

 Some important things to remember when considering the use of a trust for long-term care planning are: